 The drinks selection included a few cocktails, Jacobs Creek Sparkling wine and Santa Carolina Red, White and Rose wine.
 The service was pretty attentive though and they came round with a second glass at last orders, since I still had a lot left in my glass.
 The food was a little random but there was plenty of choice with salad, sushi, hot items, canapes and desserts or fresh fruit.

 Obviously, the main attraction was the waterpark.
 Having been to Wild Wadi I didn’t personally find that this was significantly better in terms of the rides but there was definitely more for younger children here.
 Having the ocean themed rides such as the water slide that goes through an aquarium shark (in a sealed see-through tube!) also added something to the normal water park experience.

 There are also plenty of other water-themed activities such as diving which includes helmet diving for novices and the Lost Chambers Aquarium.

-There is also a pool which was large but a bit average I thought but then you do have a whole waterpark at your disposal.
+There is also a pool, which was large but a bit average in my opinion.
+That being said, you do have a whole waterpark at your disposal.